-- 1) The solution should be grid-independent. - 2) The project report should be written in the format of the Journal of Xi'an Jiaotong University.
-Both Chinese and English can be accepted. - 3) When the teaching code is adopted, please submit in the USER part developed by yourself for solving the problem. - 4) When FLUENT is adopted, please indicate the chooices you made to implement the simulation.
+- 1) Considering the symmetry of the geometry, only half of the structure should be simulated. - 2) The solution should be grid-independent. - 3) The project report should be written in the format of the Journal of Xi'an Jiaotong University.
+Both Chinese and English can be accepted. - 4) Examples 9-4 (Mode=3) and 9-6 (Natural convection) may be consulted. - 5) Please submit in the USER part developed by yourself for solving the problem.

-The project report should be due in before April 30, 2019 to room 204 of East 3rd Building.
+The project report should be due in before April 30, 2020 to room 204 of East 3rd Building of Xingqing campus.
+If you need the course score earlier, please submit your report ealier too and inform me.